zerasul/mdbook_en/16Debug/debug.md

 ## Using a Debugger

 We have talked about how to use the text console that comes with some emulators to write a series of traces.
-But in many occasions it occurs to us that we need to use tools like debuggers to be able to see what is happening in a given moment in our program.
+But in many occasions it occurs to us we need to use tools such as debuggers to be able to see what is happening at a given moment in our program.

 Therefore, we are going to show firstly, how this debugging could be done for our games; first in a more theoretical way, and then we will go into more detail depending on our emulator or tools to use.

-If you have worked with programming before, you will have had to debug many programs; usually on the machine itself and compile the code for the same architecture you are working with (usually x86_64 or ARM); however, in this case we are not going to work with these architectures; but with the Motorola 68000 architecture.
+If you have worked with programming before, you will have had to debug many programs; usually on the machine itself and compile the code for the same architecture you are working with (usually x86_64 or ARM); however, in this case we are not going to work with these architectures; but we will work with the Motorola 68000 architecture.
 Therefore we need a way to debug this code using an emulator for example (there are ways to debug with real hardware; but with much more expensive).
 Let's see a schematic to understand what we want to do.

 ![Remote Debug Scheme](16Debug/img/depuracionremota.jpg "Remote Debug Scheme") _Remote Debug Scheme_